-The NBC12430 and NBC12430A feature a fully integrated on-board crystal oscillator to minimize system implementation costs.
+NBC12439A feature a fully integrated on-board crystal oscillator to minimize system implementation costs.
 The oscillator is a series resonant, multivibrator type design as opposed to the more common parallel resonant oscillator design.
-The series resonant design provides better stability and eliminates the need for large load capacitors per Figure 7 (do not use crystal load caps).
-The oscillator is totally self contained so that the only external component required is the crystal.
+The series resonant design provides better stability and eliminates the need for large load capacitors.
+The oscillator is totally self contained so that the only external component required is the crystal per Figure 6 (do not use cyrstal load caps).
 As the oscillator is somewhat sensitive to loading on its inputs, the user is advised to mount the crystal as close to the device as possible to avoid any board level parasitics.
 To facilitate co-location, surface mount crystals are recommended, but not required.
 Because the series resonant design is affected by capacitive loading on the crystal terminals, loading variation introduced by crystals from different vendors could be a potential issue.
 For crystals with a higher shunt capacitance, it may be required to place a resistance, optional R{shunt}, across the terminals to suppress the third harmonic.
 Although typically not required, it is a good idea to layout the PCB with the provision of adding this external resistor.
 The resistor value will typically be between 500 Ω and 1 k Ω .

 The oscillator circuit is a series resonant circuit and thus, for optimum performance, a series resonant crystal should be used.
 Unfortunately, most crystals are characterized in a parallel resonant mode.
 Fortunately, there is no physical difference between a series resonant and a parallel resonant crystal.
 The difference is purely in the way the devices are characterized.
 As a result, a parallel resonant crystal can be used with the device with only a minor error in the desired frequency.
-A parallel resonant mode crystal used in a series resonant circuit will exhibit a frequency of oscillation a few hundred ppm lower than specified (a few hundred ppm translates to kHz inaccuracies).
-In a general computer application, this level of inaccuracy is immaterial.
-Table 13 below specifies the performance requirements of the crystals to be used with the device.
+A parallel resonant mode crystal used in a series resonant circuit will exhibit a frequency of oscillation a few hundred ppm lower than specified (a few hundred ppm translates to kHz inaccuracy).
+Table 12 below specifies the performance requirements of the crystals to be used with the device.

-Table 13.
+Table 12.
 CRYSTAL SPECIFICATIONS

 Parameter Value

 Crystal Cut Fundamental AT Cut

 Resonance Series Resonance

 Frequency Tolerance ±75 ppm at 25°C

-Frequency/Temperature Stability $\pm 150 \text{ ppm} \ 0$ to $70^\circ C$
+Frequency/Temperature Stability ± 150 ppm 0 to $70^\circ C$

 Operating Range 0 to 70°C

 Shunt Capacitance 5-7 pF

 Equivalent Series Resistance (ESR) 50 to 80 Ω

 Correlation Drive Level 100 μW

 Aging 5 ppm/Yr (First 3 Years)